 |9.4||The child's social worker, and the prospective adopters' link worker will attend the Adoption Panel during consideration of the matter.|

 |9.5||The Adoption Panel's recommendation as to whether the child should be placed for adoption with the particular prospective adopters will be recorded in writing, together with reasons, in the Panel's minutes.
 The Panel must also consider and may give advice in relation to the proposed adoption support, the proposed arrangements for contact and any proposed restrictions on the exercise of Parental Responsibility by the prospective adopters and/or the birth parents.
 A copy of the relevant minute must be placed on the child's and the prospective adopters' Adoption Case Records.|

-The Professional Adviser will meet with the Agency Decision Maker after the Panel meeting after the Panel has considered the reports and made a written recommendation, the minute and reports considered by the Panel will be sent to the Agency Decision Maker who will make a decision based on this information within 7 working days of receipt of the panel minutes.
+The minutes and reports considered by the Panel will be sent to the Agency Decision Maker who will make a decision based on this information within 7 working days of receipt of the panel minutes.
 In urgent cases, for example where the Court timetable requires it, this timescale should be reduced to 5 working days.
 The decision will be recorded in writing.

 If the Panel has given advice in relation to adoption support, proposed contact and/or the exercise of Parental Responsibility by the prospective adopters and/or the birth parents, the Agency Decision Maker may express a view on such advice.Where the Agency Decision Maker is minded to disagree with the Panel recommendation, they must first discuss the case with another senior officer with relevant experience, who must not be a Panel member.
 This discussion must be recorded and placed on the child's and the prospective adopter's Adoption Case Record.